OT-CONTAINER-KIT/redis/README.md

 # Ot-Container-Kit (Redis)

-I am a repo which have a production based Redis and Redis Expoer docker image codebase.
+I am a repo which have a production based Redis and Redis Exporter docker image codebase.

 ## Features